 Level 1 Inspection ($199-$249)

-- Visual examination of readily accessible portions
+- Visual check of everything that's readily accessible

-- Check for obstructions and creosote buildup
+- Looking for blockages and creosote buildup

 - Basic soundness verification

-- Included with standard cleaning service
+- Comes free with a standard cleaning

 Level 2 Inspection ($350-$500).
-This is what I recommend during:
+This is the one I push for during:

 Level 3 Inspection ($600-$1,200+)

-- May require structural work for access
+- May need some structural work just to get access

 Cleaning Services Pricing Structure